cevr/ftld/README.md

 #### Any

 `any` allows you to take a collection of tasks and find the first successful task.
 If all tasks fail, the result will be a `Err`.
+This is synchronous if all tasks are synchronous.

 ```ts
 const tasks = [